toss/es-git/docs/reference/classes/DiffFile.md

 Returns the Oid of this item.

-If this entry represents an absent side of a diff (e.g. the `old_file` of a `Added` delta), then the oid returned will be zeroes.
+If this entry represents an absent side of a diff (e.g. the `oldFile` of a `Added` delta), then the oid returned will be zeroes.

 #### Returns